cnlohr/ethertiny/README.md

----------------For the Tiny85 version---------------- The idea is you modify testpack.txt to be the following form:
+---------------For the Tiny85 version----------------

+The idea is you modify testpack.txt to be the following from:

 :Function Name